 I decided to use gold as a base coat.
 After that dried, I applied a coat of the black Crackle Glaze.
 It dried quickly and gave the exact effect it claimed to.
 The black cracked in random patterns, showing slivers of the gold.

-I love playing with different textures in makeup, so I loved having textured nails.
-And best of all, when the inevitable chipping occurred, it was barely noticeable.
-The polish came off easily, with regular polish remover.
+I enjoy playing with different textures, so I loved having textured nails.
+Best of all, when the inevitable chipping occurred, it was barely noticeable.
+The polish came off easily with regular polish remover.
 I found this to be a great, affordable, easy and low-maintenance option.